mshjri/give-me-my-fonts/README.md

 ### But...

 Whatever.
-I'm just trying to edit Photoshop files for **personal use**.
+I'm just trying to edit Photoshop files.

 ## Usage